najaeda/naja/docs/snl/identification.rst

 | Bit         | int32_t   | 4            | 0 - 4,294,967,295 |
 +-------------+-----------+--------------+-------------------+

-Each object SNLID can be accessed with getSNLID() method.
+Each object SNLID can be accessed with :func:`getSNLID` method.

 **SNLIDs** allow to: